 The walls of the church are of chalk rubble garretted with small flints with dressings of sandy limestone and chinch.
 The buttresses are modern.
 The main window is 16th Century.
 The south doorway, similar to the north, has a 15th Century label.
 In the west wall, high up is a small lancet window probably 12th Century with head of limestone and jambs of chinch.
 The bell turret rests on a framework which itself rests on the ground.
 In a small glass-fronted box on the north wall are fragments of small sculptured figures of alabaster with traces of colour and gilding representing scenes of the Assumption, Crucifixion, Resurrection etc., possibly 15th Century The church pews were installed about the 15th Century (everyone had to stand before that!), and some of the original ones are still there.
 There are a set of three church bells in the tower, two by Ellis Knight 1631 and 1636 and a third probably 16th century.

-The next service to be held at Boveney Church will be the Sunrise Service on Easter Day 2017 at 5.45 am
+The next service to be held at the church will be the Patronal Festival on Saturday 22nd July at 4.00pm

 ST MARY MAGDALENE, BOVENEY

 |Electoral Roll form|